kunjp1157/grid/README.md

 This project utilizes a modern, robust technology stack favored by top tech companies.

 - **Frontend**:
-    - **Next.js**: React framework for building server-rendered and static web applications.
-    - **React & TypeScript**: For building a type-safe, component-based UI.
+    - **Next.js & React**: For building a server-rendered, component-based UI with TypeScript.
-    - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+    - **Tailwind CSS & ShadCN UI**: For rapid, accessible, and beautiful UI development.
-    - **ShadCN UI**: A collection of beautifully designed, accessible, and reusable components.
     - **Recharts**: For creating interactive data visualization charts.

 - **Artificial Intelligence**: